United, JetBlue profits beat; fare increases help

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.

-"I think we're definitely going to have a pretty good first half of 2012," Becker said.

-Shares of United Continental, parent of United Airlines, rallied 7.3 percent to $21.90 on the New York Stock Exchange.
-JetBlue was up 3.9 percent at $5.79 on Nasdaq.

-The industry is in recovery mode after a decade-long downturn that saw several major airlines fall into bankruptcy.
-But capacity cuts and mergers have helped to trim costs and drive up ticket prices, giving the embattled companies a much-needed toehold on stability.
+The industry is in recovery mode after a decade-long downturn that brought several major airlines into bankruptcy .
+But capacity cuts and mergers have helped trim costs and drive up fare prices, giving the embattled companies a much-needed toehold on stability.

-Both United Continental and JetBlue said they benefited from higher fares during the fourth quarter.

-For United Continental, the results speak well of the company's post-merger performance, Maxim Group analyst Ray Neidl wrote in a research note.

 Despite the renewed industry stability, airlines face soaring fuel costs and economic troubles that could still disrupt the industry recovery, given their potential ripple effects on travel demand from businesses and consumers.